dragosh/bb-lp-cli/README.md

 # Backbase Launchpad-CLI tools

-# This package is deprecated use due to bin conflicts
+# This package is deprecated

 For backbase global cli